 Board games are more popular than ever right now and they are only going to get even more popular.

-The global board games market is worth over $3.2 billion and is set to rise to $8.12 by 2021 according to board games market value data on Statistica.
+The global board games market is worth over $7.2 billion and is set to rise to $12 billion by 2023 according to board games market value data on Statistica.
 That is some huge growth!
 Google Trends shows the same upward trend in board game searches over the last 5 years too.

 What is going on?
 Why has this happened?
 Well, if you ask me, it’s not just one reason.